Is Copper Beneficial For Your Bones?

 This is also why copper deficiency can cause anemia and low levels of white blood cells that fight infection.
 Additionally, sufficient copper is necessary for oxygenation of tissues, including bone.

 Oxygenation contributes to body alkalinity.
-In Chapter 14 of the Save Our Bones Program, deep breathing is included as an important stress-reducing technique that boosts bone health.
+In Chapter 14 of the Osteoporosis Reversal Program, deep breathing is included as an important stress-reducing technique that boosts bone health.
 That’s because, besides relaxing you, breathing deeply increases the pH of the blood (alkalizes it) by raising its oxygen content.
 But this is compromised without copper.

 - Various antioxidant actions, such as the formation of Superoxide Dismutase mentioned above, depend on copper.
 An enzyme called ceruloplasmin, which is the major copper-carrying protein in the blood, has copper as one of its components.

 According to research, ceruloplasmin appears to have antioxidant functions in the body.
 For one thing, ceruloplasmin bonds with free-radicalized copper ions to prevent them from doing oxidative damage.
 For another, ceruloplasmin may perform a similar function with unstable iron ions.3